Pablo & Rusty’s Modern Slavery Statement

 |Supplier engagement||We regularly engage our suppliers to ensure that they understand and undertake the required risk identification and mitigation activities within their businesses and supply chains to ensure human rights are protected.|

 We are committed to continuous improvement and recognise we are on a journey to improve our modern slavery risk identification and mitigation.
-We are also a certified B Corporation and also ensure we meet criteria under this standard and are audited accordingly.
+We are also a certified B Corporation, Carbon Neutral organisation and part of the % for the planet movement and also ensure we meet criteria under this standard and are audited accordingly.